Your ICT partner

 Usage: test-acl-bounderies.sh [-m <mail1,mail2>] [-c] [-dhv] integer

--m: The mail recipients seperated by comma.
+-m: The mail recipients separated by comma.

 -d: test ACLs out on a directory as well as on a file